 Anxiety has been on the increase anyway in recent years and GP’s had already been facing an uphill battle against it, dishing out anti-depressants and recommending talking therapies but not necessarily being able to provide the therapies or fund them.

 I have been helping people with all sorts of issues for over 25 years, I gently help them to understand why they feel the way they do and I guide them to a healthier way of Being.
-This can include working on the persons energy field to bring relief from their symptoms and I can teach them how to help themselves so as to cope in healthier ways.
+This can include working on the persons energy field to bring relief from their symptoms and teaching them how to help themselves so as to cope in healthier ways.
 This does not have to be an in person appointment I can work absently over distance too.
 See Remote Healing

 There are reasons for this increase in anxiety which many sufferers are unaware of and that it is often due to the change in vibration and frequency of planet Earth after the consciousness shift at the end of 2012.
 See Schumann Resonance

-You will not receive that information from your GP or the guidance on how to help your body and mind to adapt to the new higher frequencies, how to ground yourself and raise your own vibration to bring yourself into alignment with the ever-evolving planet Earth, so as to understand and alleviate these symptoms.
+You will not receive that information from your GP or the guidance on how to help your body and mind to adapt to the new higher frequencies.
+How to ground yourself and raise your vibration to bring yourself into alignment with our ever-evolving planet Earth, so as to understand and alleviate these symptoms.

-For each person that is coping at the moment there will be an equal number of people struggling to face the day.
-They may be trapped in an unhappy relationship, doctors and nurses being scarred from what they are witnessing on the wards at work, people traumatised by the loss or illness of a loved one, who perhaps they can’t be with at that difficult time.
+For each person that is coping at the moment there will be almost an equal number of people struggling to face the day.
+They may be trapped in an unhappy relationship, be a doctor or nurse having been traumatised by what they have witnessed on the wards in their work, someone traumatised by the loss or illness of a loved one, who perhaps they could not be with at that difficult time.

 Inevitably, there will be a wave of Post-Traumatic Stress Disorder (PTSD) after this crisis has passed but there is help that can be provided now while the crisis is going on so as to limit the negative long-term effects on one’s mental health.

-These recent events have happened with a short, sharp, shock and while technology can adapt quite quickly to these changes, we humans are not built for it, most people do not like sudden change or loss of routine in their life.
+These recent events happened suddenly with a sharp shock and while technology can adapt quite quickly to these changes, we humans are not built for it, most people do not like sudden change or loss of routine in their life.
 For the first time in many peoples lives they have started worrying and being fearful of what is going to happen to themselves and their loved ones now and also in the future when the restrictions have been lifted.

 So, fear from the past is being brought into the present moment and also being projected into a possible fearful future.
 It seems obvious to many that life is going to be very different and that scares people.